ARJ2160/MIT-Scratch-Clone/README.md

 1. Able to delete edges and nodes
 2. Integrated a central store for managing nodes and edges
-3. Fixed Synchronous execution of almost all blocks
+3. Fixed Synchronous execution of all blocks
+4. Added a play button on input nodes to execute block

 ## HOW TO USE